 About the Endowment

-The portfolio, managed by the Office of the Treasurer and an Investment Committee appointed by the Board of Trustees, includes traditional and nontraditional investments, an asset allocation mix developed to meet the long-term investment return goal of 9 percent, in order to provide stable income and strong growth.
+The portfolio, managed by the Investments Office and an Investment Committee appointed by the Board of Trustees, includes traditional and nontraditional investments, an asset allocation mix developed to meet the long-term investment return goal of 8 percent, in order to provide stable support and strong growth.

 The SMU endowment comprises hundreds of named endowment funds that fall into two main categories: those restricted to specific areas and needs, such as scholarships, professorships, academic programs and campus life; and unrestricted endowments that support the University’s mission.
 These endowment funds are invested together but administered individually to ensure that the purposes defined by the donor are accomplished in perpetuity.